Wentong-Wu/Computer-Vision-Rock-Paper-Scissors/README.md

 Environment is now set up!
 It is ready to be used.

-Firstly, I created a new python file named it 'Test.py' this file is used to test to see if the keras model has set up correctly and working using the Keras Model.
+I created a new python file named it 'Test.py' this file is used to test to see if the keras model has set up correctly and working using the Keras Model.

 >Make sure camera is not in use before running the code else it cannot detect if a camera exists.
 And make sure you have a camera